 Brooklyn has always marched to the beat of its own drum.
 With its rich array of cultural enclaves, artistic and architectural triumphs, and outdoor attractions, it’s an experience separate from its New York siblings.
 Check out this Brooklyn guide for further proof.
 The borough’s popularity has intensified in recent years; although the Williamsburg neighborhood has existed since the early 19th century, the past decade has made it the face of Brooklyn’s widespread reputation.

-Welcome to Williamsburg, in Brooklyn
+Welcome to Williamsburg, Brooklyn

-Go Shopping in Williamsburg
+Go shopping in Williamsburg

 Given its trendy reputation, it comes as no surprise that Williamsburg is a shopper’s paradise, particularly for those with bohemian, vintage, or eclectic tastes.

 - Main thoroughfares include North 9th Street, home to a selection of hardware and home improvement stores, and North 7th Street, which hosts a diverse mix of repair shops and fashionable hotspots.
 There’s also Grand Street, which extends into the eastern parts of Williamsburg and has its own namesake subway station.
 Bedford Avenue is the longest street in Brooklyn, and it weaves its way through no fewer than six neighborhoods.
 The stretch through Williamsburg has plenty of shops that are worth a visit.